VHchavez/moly/README.md

 * ### Basic Geometry
-*Define a figure and add elements to it.
-These can be molecues:*
+*Define a figure and add molecules to it.

  ```
  import moly